victordiaz-gif/g-next-backend/README.md

 ### 🚀 One-Command Setup (Recommended)

-For a completely fresh setup, run this single command:
+For a completely fresh setup, run this single command.
+Make sure you have docker up and running:

 ```bash
 npm run setup